dcowan-london/mntftp/README.md

 The `mount.txt` file can have as many lines as you wish.

+You can add comments by beginning a line with a #.

 You can tell the tool to look for `mount.txt` somewhere else with:
 ```
 $ mount.sh command mountname /path/to/mount.txt